Live and Let Buy: Which Bonds For Your Objectives?

 Where Active Investing is King

-7. NON-Performing Bond Funds
+8. NON-Performing Debt Funds

-I have spent a few years managing some Non-Performing Loan Portfolios whether related to Corporates, Mortgages or other types of issuers.
+I have spent a few years managing some Non-Performing Debt Portfolios whether related to Corporates, Mortgages or other types of issuers.
 Some of the largest players in this field include Oaktree Capital or Apollo Asset Management.

 From Bankeronwheels.com